Yanfei-Qiao/e-business-tool/README.md

 # e-business-tool
-A tool to check if a product is offline and download the images of the products.
+A tool to check if a product is off shelves and download the images of the products.

 Now It is only targeted for http://gz.17zwd.com